-- 5.1.3 The main business activities of the ACD are: - (a) acting as an authorised corporate director (and an authorised fund manager); - (b) acting as an AIFM; and - (c) fund administration. - 5.1.4 The ACD is responsible for portfolio management and risk management of the Company and administering the Company's affairs in compliance with the FCA Regulations.
-The ACD may delegate its management and administration functions, but not its responsibility to third parties, including associates subject to the FCA Regulations.
-Details of the delegated functions are set out below.
-While the ACD delegates a number of its functions, it has the necessary expertise and resources to supervise the delegated tasks effectively and manage the risks associated with such delegation.
-In part, this is achieved by ensuring that the individual directors of the ACD have the relevant expertise and that the delegated tasks are overseen by committees that report directly to the ACD's Directors. - 5.1.5 As at the date of this Prospectus, the ACD acts as authorised fund manager or authorised corporate director of the FCA-authorised funds set out in Appendix 10. - 5.1.6 In accordance with the FCA Regulations, the ACD has delegated the provision of investment management services to Evelyn Partners Investment Management LLP, Brooks Macdonald Asset Management Limited and Canaccord Genuity Wealth Limited as set out below. - 5.1.7 The directors of the ACD are listed in Appendix 8.
-None of the directors of the ACD have any business interests which are of significance to the Company's business, other than those interests connected with the business of the ACD.
+- 5.1.2 The main business activities of the ACD are: - (a) acting as an authorised corporate director (and an authorised fund manager); - (b) acting as an AIFM; and - (c) fund administration. - 5.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations. - 5.1.4 As at the date of this Prospectus, the ACD acts as authorised fund manager or authorised corporate director of the FCA-authorised funds set out in Appendix 9. - 5.1.5 In accordance with the FCA Regulations, the ACD has delegated the provision of investment management services to Cazenove Capital Management (Cazenove) and Waverton Investment Management Limited (Waverton) as set out below.